UN wants 12 month extension of Syria aid deliveries from Turkey

 Griffiths told the council that the $5.4 billion U.N. aid appeal for Syria for 2023 is the largest in the world, but it was less than 12% funded.

-"It has never been quite so ill-funded in the history of this conflict," he said.
+"It has never been quite so ill-funded in the history of this conflict," he said, appealing for countries to pay up on pledges of $5 billion made this month to support people in Syria and neighboring states hosting Syrian refugees in 2023.

-The Security Council initially authorized aid deliveries in 2014 into opposition-held areas of Syria from Iraq, Jordan and two points in Turkey.
-But Russia and China have whittled that down to just one Turkish border point.

 A crackdown by Syrian President Bashar al-Assad on pro-democracy protesters in 2011 led to civil war, with Moscow backing Assad and Washington supporting the opposition.
 Millions of people have fled Syria and millions are internally displaced.